 These derivatives are designated as cash flow hedges for accounting purposes.
 Accordingly, the gain or loss on these derivative instruments are reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction and in the same period during which the hedged transaction affects earnings.
 See Note 14 herein for additional disclosures of the aggregate gain or loss included within other comprehensive income.
-The assumptions used in measuring fair value of these interest rate derivatives are considered level 2 inputs, which are based upon observable market rates, including LIBOR and interest paid based upon a designated fixed rate over the life of the swap agreements.
+The assumptions used in measuring fair value of these interest rate derivatives are considered level 2 inputs, which are based upon observable market rates, including SOFR and interest paid based upon a designated fixed rate over the life of the swap agreements.

-Gains (losses) reclassified to earnings under these contracts were \$(18.1) million, \$(16.5) million and \$3.0 million for the year ended October 31, 2021, 2020 and 2019.
-A derivative loss of \$11.5 million, based upon interest rates at October 31, 2021, is expected to be reclassified from accumulated other comprehensive income (loss) to earnings in the next twelve months.
+Losses reclassified to earnings under these contracts were \$8.4 million, \$18.1 million and \$16.5 million for the year ended October 31, 2022, 2021 and 2020.
+A derivative gain of \$26.1 million, based upon interest rates at October 31, 2022, is expected to be reclassified from accumulated other comprehensive income (loss) to earnings in the next twelve months.